vidishsirdesai/projects/README.md

 - Conclusion: Null hypothesis (H0) is true.

 ### State of the dataset after hypothesis testing
-The new dataset with all the changes made during hypothesis testing is stored in: [link](datasets/network_anomaly_dataset_hypothesis_testing.csv)
+The dataset with all the changes made during hypothesis testing is stored in: [link](datasets/network_anomaly_dataset_hypothesis_testing.csv)

 # Model Building: Data Pre-Processing